nopSolutions/nopCommerce-Docs/en/developer/tutorials/type-finder.md

 Without dwelling on the implementation details of the ``FindClassesOfType`` methods (since they both boils down to the very simple function which code is available at [this link](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Core/Infrastructure/AppDomainTypeFinder.cs#L184)) let's move on to the most important thing.

-## So why we need the ITypeFinder interface
+## So why do we need the ITypeFinder interface

-In fact, this interface is used in a number of very important aspects of how nopCommerce works:
+This interface is used in some very important aspects of how nopCommerce works:

 1. Searching assemblies for configuring the migration mechanism ([How do migrations work?](xref:en/developer/tutorials/migrations))
 1. Searching classes of certain interfaces necessary for the correct launch of the site, such as: